-- a.
+- 2.2.1.
 Personal safety is important for everyone on campus.
 By recognising and avoiding potentially risky situations, you can increase your personal safety.
-When walking around campus, please be mindful of vehicles and cyclists and use pedestrian crossings when appropriate. - b.
+When walking around campus, please be mindful of vehicles and cyclists and use pedestrian crossings when appropriate and be aware of your surroundings. - 2.2.2.
 All staff and students should download the ANUOK app the official safety and wellbeing app for our ANU community.
-The app features quick access to UniSafe, emergency information and current alerts, COVID updates, safety tools, a campus map and other personal support resources. - c.
-It is recommended to walk with friends at night and to use lighted footpaths.
-The ANUOK app also has the 'Virtual Walkhome' feature and walk home with a friend options. - d.
-UniSafe and Student Safety and Wellbeing teams offer a range of services to keep students safe on campus, including: - personal safety escorts (provided by UniSafe patrol) - assistance with building lockout access - afterhours assistance - incident response - parking management.
+The app features quick access to UniSafe, emergency information and current alerts, COVID-19 updates, safety tools, a campus map and other personal support resources. - 2.2.3.
+It is recommended to walk with friends at night, use lighted footpaths and consider whether to wear noise cancelling headphones.
+The ANUOK app also has the 'Virtual Walkhome' feature and walk home with a friend options. - 2.2.4.
+UniSafe and Student Safety and Wellbeing team offer a range of services to keep students safe on campus, including: - personal safety escorts (provided by UniSafe patrol); - assistance with building lockout access; - · after-hours assistance; - · wellbeing and safety checks; - · incident response; and - · parking management.